kconfeiteiro/pyprojecttools/README.md

 import pyprojecttools.dirhelpers as helpers
 ```

-Note that if you make changes to the cloned repository, they will not be reflected on GitHub.
+*Note*: If you make changes to the cloned repository, they will not be reflected on GitHub unless you [fork the remote repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### 4.2.1.
 Working Example